CiscoDevNet/FMCAnsible/README.md

 ### Integration Tests

 Integration tests are written in a form of playbooks.
 Thus, integration tests are written as sample playbooks with assertion and can be found in the `samples` folder.
 They start with `test_` prefix and can be run as usual playbooks.
+The integration tests use a local Docker container which copies the necessary code and folders from your local path into a docker container for testing.

 1. Build the default Python 3.6, Ansible 2.10 Docker image:
     ```
-    docker build -t fmc-ansible .
+    docker build -t fmc-ansible:integration -f Dockerfile_integration .
     ```
-    **NOTE**: The default image is based on the release v0.4.0 of the [`FMC-Ansible`](https://github.com/CiscoDevNet/FMCAnsible) and Python 3.6.
+    **NOTE**: The default image is based on the release v0.4.0 of the [`FTD-Ansible`](https://github.com/CiscoDevNet/FMCAnsible) and Python 3.6.

 2. You can build the custom Docker image:
     ```
-    docker build -t fmc-ansible \
+    docker build -t fmc-ansible:integration \
+    -f Dockerfile_integration \
     --build-arg PYTHON_VERSION=<2.7|3.5|3.6|3.7> \
     --build-arg FMC_ANSIBLE_VERSION=<tag name | branch name> .
     ```